jdalapicolla/LanGen_pipeline_version2/ReadMe.md

 These scripts perform the following analysis:

-<b>1A.</b> SNPs dataset filtering using PCadapt to outlier detection.

-<b>1B.</b> SNPs dataset filtering using sNMF to outlier detection.
+<b>1.</b> SNPs dataset filtering using PCadapt, sNMF, and TESS3 to outlier detection.

 <b>2.</b> Assessment of population genetic structure.